clintatelier/digital_ocean_manager/vscode_workflow.md

 ### 4. Syncing Files

-1. In the remote VS Code window, open the folder where your application will be deployed (e.g., `/var/www/your-app-name`).
+1. In the remote VS Code window, open the folder where your application will be deployed (e.g., `/opt/projects/your-project-name`).
 2. Use VS Code's built-in file explorer to upload your local files to the remote folder.

 ### 5. Testing on the Droplet

 1. In the remote VS Code window, open an integrated terminal.
-2. Activate the appropriate virtual environment:
+2. If using virtual environments, activate the appropriate one:
    ```
-   source /opt/venvs/your-app-name/bin/activate
+   source /opt/venvs/your-project-name/bin/activate
    ```
 3. Run your application or start your web server to test.